Crystal darter: Conservation

 The crystal darter is listed as vulnerable by the IUCN on its Red List because of "a decline in area of occupancy, extent of occurrence and/or quality of habitat".
 It is also listed as a special concern species by the Minnesota Department of Natural Resources and the Arkansas Game and Fish Commission, as an endangered species by the Wisconsin Department of Natural Resources and the Missouri Department of Conservation, as an extirpated species by the Illinois Department of Natural Resources, and as a tier 1, or critically impaired, species by the Mississippi Department of Wildlife, Fisheries and Parks because of "extreme rarity (five or fewer occurrences or very few remaining individuals or acres) or because of some factor(s) making it vulnerable to extirpation."

 Taxonomy

-The crystal darter was first formally described as Pleurolepis asprellus by the American ichthyologist David Starr Jordan (1851-1931) with the type locality given as asmall rocky tributary of the Mississippi River at Warsaw, Illinois.
-When Jordan and his colleague, Charles Henry Gilbert (1859-1928) subsequently assigned Pleurolepis asprellus to the new genus Crystallaria in 1885 P. asprellus was its type species by monotypy.
+The crystal darter was first formally described as Pleurolepis asprellus by the American ichthyologist David Starr Jordan (1851–1931) with the type locality given as a small rocky tributary of the Mississippi River at Warsaw, Illinois.
+When Jordan and his colleague, Charles Henry Gilbert (1859–1928) subsequently assigned Pleurolepis asprellus to the new genus Crystallaria in 1885 P. asprellus was its type species by monotypy.